FullScreenShenanigans/Documentation/Runtime.md

-This guide will describe how GamesRunnr runs upkeep functions FSPAnalyzer is used to schedule them in GameStartr projects.
+This guide will describe how GamesRunnr runs upkeep functions and how FSPAnalyzer is used to schedule them in GameStartr projects.

 ### Table of Contents
 1. [GamesRunnr](#gamesrunnr)